The TEAP CPD Scheme

-The pilot stage is now completed with the first 6 BALEAP Senior Fellows, TEAP Mentor and Assessors receiving their awards at the April AGM.
+The pilot stage of the new individual practitioner professional accreditation scheme is now complete with the first 6 BALEAP Senior Fellows, TEAP Mentor and Assessors receiving their awards at the April AGM.

 The scheme will now be rolled out across the sector, with substantial support from BALEAP provided during the initial stages to help individuals and institutions get started.

 For full details of the scheme and the revised TEAP Competency Framework, please consult the: